mauritssilvis/challenges/java/java-project-cli/README.md

 OpenJDK 64-Bit Server VM Temurin-20.0.2+9 (build 20.0.2+9, mixed mode, sharing)
 ```

-To solve this problem, install the desired JDK, for example, according to the [installation instructions](#111-installation) given above.
+To solve this problem, install the desired JDK, for example, according to the [installation instructions](#111-installation).
 In the process, ensure the `PATH` environment variable contains a reference to the proper JDK folder.

 ### 2.2 Compilation issues